sveltinio/sveltin/README.md

-  generate     Command to generate static files like sitemap, rss etc help         Help about any command new          Command to create projects, resources, contents, pages and metadata prepare      Install all the dependencies from the package.json file preview      Preview the production version locally server       Run the server update       Update all the dependencies from the package.json file
+  generate     Command to generate static files like sitemap, rss etc help         Help about any command new          Command to create projects, resources, contents, pages and metadata install      Install all the dependencies from the package.json file preview      Preview the production version locally server       Run the Vite server prepare      Wrap SvelteKit sync command to ensure types are set up and correct before run typechecking update       Update all the dependencies from the package.json file

 Flags: